 · Be prepared to undertake an enhanced DBS check (criminal records check) and provide two references (personal or professional).

 Volunteer tutors have never been more needed.
-The most disadvantaged young people in England are five times less likely to go to a top university in comparison to more advantaged students.
+The most disadvantaged young people in England are four times less likely to go to a top university in comparison to more advantaged students.
 Inequality in the UK’s education system existed prior to the pandemic, however this is at risk of growing further due to the cost of living crisis.

 By tutoring with us you will:

 - Help tackle inequality in the education system

 - Give disadvantaged young people a better chance at getting into one of the country’s leading universities

 - Inspire the next generation to reach their potential